tryptech/reddit-place-script-2022/README.md

 - `template_urls` - a list of URLs to the template overlays.
 - `priority_url` - a URL to a priority template with a filtered list of sources from `"template_urls"`.
 - `names` - a list of template names to use from the template overlay.
 If empty, all templates will be used. `priority_url` will override this.
 - `workers` - an array of accounts to use.
-Each account has a `"password"` field.
+Each account has a password.
 You can add as many accounts as you want, but reddit may detect you the more you add.
 - ~~If you use 2 factor authentication (2FA) in your account, then change `password` to `password:XXXXXX` where `XXXXXX` is your 2FA code.~~ This no longer appears to work.

 ## Run the Script